 Local Control Accountability Plan (LCAP)

-All stakeholders of the school have representatives involved in the development of the LCAP.
+All educational partners of the school have representatives involved in the development of the LCAP.
 The design of the school allows for teachers, students, parents, counselors, and leadership team members to meet, discuss, and plan for the needs of each individual student.
 Each student has a Pathways Personalized Education Plan (PPEP) to engage each student in their academic goals.
-In addition to the weekly and monthly PPEP meetings, stakeholders of the school have many opportunities and are encouraged to be involved and participate in the decision-making process of the school and the development of the LCAP.
-Stakeholder involvement contributes to the LCAP development in several important ways: identification and refinement of needs, goals, targets, activities, and resource allocation.
+In addition to the weekly and monthly PPEP meetings, educational partners of the school have many opportunities and are encouraged to be involved and participate in the decision-making process of the school and the development of the LCAP.
+Educational partner involvement contributes to the LCAP development in several important ways: identification and refinement of needs, goals, targets, activities, and resource allocation.

 LCAP and Comment Opportunity